-Getting kids to develop healthy eating habits can oftentimes be challenging.
+Getting children to develop healthy eating habits can oftentimes be challenging.
 Toddlers are easily distracted.
 Some throw their food on the floor… Others may reject food all together, or insist on only eating plain pasta with grated cheese on top and perhaps a little diced ham on the side.
 Preschoolers can be even more difficult as they begin to exert their independence.
 They believe they are the masters of their domain and the deciders when it comes to what goes into their mouths and bellies.
-Parents watch in bewilderment as kids are both defiant and willfully deceptive in their food rejection (like hiding their vegetables in a napkin or passing food under the table to a waiting family pet).
+Parents watch in bewilderment as children are both defiant and willfully deceptive in their food rejection (like hiding their vegetables in a napkin or passing food under the table to a waiting family pet).
 Yes, we have seen it all: dancing, singing, crying, running away, pleading, arguing, pretending to eat and the universally recognized expression of “No way I’m eating that.”

 #TheStruggleIsReal for parents of young children when it comes to mealtime.
-As if getting kids to eat all their veggies wasn’t enough… Now, you’re supposed to explain why having a proper lunch is both necessary and beneficial to your kids?
+As if getting children to eat all their veggies wasn’t enough… Now, you’re supposed to explain why having a proper lunch is both necessary and beneficial to your children?
 Yes, one more thing to pile on our busy days.
 But at Oak Village Academy, this understanding for our students goes hand in hand with our learning philosophy.
 We believe that eating a good lunch (and every meal) is important for a variety of reasons, including growth, energy, nutrition and learning healthy habits.

 Lunch is an important meal of the day for our students.
 Without a proper lunch, students may be missing out on essential vitamins and nutrients.
 It’s also needed to refuel from the morning session.
 We understand that three meals a day (plus snacks) should contain all the proper nutrition for a growing person.
 Of course, everyone’s metabolism and activity levels are different, but the most important aspect of lunch—and all meals of the day—is to continue developing healthy eating habits.